Kranji: History

-Kranji served as a military camp before the Japanese invasion of Singapore in 1942, and is now the site of the Kranji War Cemetery and Kranji War Memorial, commemorating the 30,000 Commonwealth personnel who died in Singapore, Malaya, Java and Sumatra during World War II.
+Kranji served as a military camp before the Japanese invasion of Singapore in 1942.
+During World War II, the Battle of Kranji was the second stage of the Empire of Japan's plan for the invasion of Singapore.
+It is now the site of the Kranji War Cemetery and Kranji War Memorial, commemorating the 30,000 Commonwealth personnel who died in Singapore, Malaya, Java and Sumatra during World War II.

-In addition, it is now a prime residential area comprising mostly stand-alone properties.
+Kranji is currently a prime residential area comprising mostly stand-alone properties.
 There are no towering apartment blocks, unlike most suburbs of Singapore.
-It is also an industrial area.
+Along Kranji Road, it is also an industrial area.

+On 4 March 2000, the Singapore Turf Club (STC) opened Kranji Racecourse, replacing the Bukit Timah Race Course.
+The racecourse is located next to the Kranji MRT station.

+On 5 June 2023, it was announced that the STC will cease operations in March 2027 due to demand of land for housing and other projects.

+STC held its last race at the Kranji racecourse on Oct 5, 2024, and the club was expected to return the site to the Government by March 2027.

+The government has since taken back the land, and it was earlier announced that the site will be redeveloped into a new housing estate, with around 14,000 new public and private homes.